-Have you heard of Hatsune Miku's series of vocaloids called "Saga Onibi" or "Onibi Series"?
+Have you heard of the vocaloid series by Hatsune Miku called “Saga Onibi” or “Onibi Series”?
 Probably not.
-This is a series of songs by Hatsune Miku that is very little known.
+This is a very little-known series of songs by Hatsune Miku.

-鬼火 (onibi) literally means "fire demon", and that's what literally defines the songs in this series.
+鬼火 (onibi) literally means “fire demon,” and that is what literally defines the songs in this series.
 These songs have very disturbing and scary lyrics.
-If these songs become famous around the world, it would be one more reason for religions to say that everything in japan has evil interference.
+If these songs become famous worldwide, it would be yet another reason for religions to say that everything in Japan has evil interference.

 This music series is basically composed of 10 dark vocaloids: